lizmat/articles/magic-of-slash.md

 "But, couldn't this be handled automatically by Raku?
 Why would **I** have to add a `my $/` there?
 This feels like a bit of a trap!", Santa interjected.

-"This can not be fixed very easily", said Lizzybel, and continued: "That's because the `.race` method is just like any other method in Raku, there is nothing special about it.
+"This can not be fixed generally, or very easily", said Lizzybel, and continued: "That's because the `.race` method is just like any other method in Raku, there is nothing special about it.
 It produces a `RaceSeq` object which happens to have a [`.map` method](https://docs.raku.org/type/RaceSeq#method_map) that takes a block as a parameter.
 What that block actually contains, is completely opaque to the executor.
 The result of the `.map` just happens to have an `.iterator` method that serializes the results that are calculated in parallel."

 "Hmmmm", said Santa, now almost grumbling.